TWoolhouse/lboro_librarian/README.txt

 Docstrings: I have used Python's type hints to describe the data type taken by each parameter in a function as well as document it's return type.

+Testing: Modules can be tested by running them individually and will pass as long as no assertions are hit nor any runtime errors are produced.